Best Time to Visit Australia

 Winter (Jun - Aug)

 Sunny days and warm temperatures mark the dry season in northern Australia – an ideal time to visit the Top End, Kimberley, Uluru and Queensland.
 Compared to summer, the Outback has more bearable temperatures – even south, in areas like the Flinders Ranges.
 It’s an indication of Australia’s vast size and range of climate zones that, during the winter months, you could spend one week snorkelling on the Great Barrier Reef and another skiing in one of Victoria’s alpine resorts.
 This is also a good time for whale watching (humpbacks migrate along the east coast May-November).
-Although coolish, Sydney has several festivals during winter, and it’s a lovely time for hiking.
+Although temperatures can be cool, Sydney holds several festivals during winter, and it’s a lovely time for hiking.
 The Blue Mountains are drier and sunnier during the winter months.

 In January (mid-summer), expect maximum temperatures of around 26°C (Sydney), 30°C (Brisbane), 31°C (Cairns), 29°C (Adelaide), 25°C (Melbourne), 32°C (Darwin), 36°C (Alice Springs) and 22°C (Hobart).
 In July (mid-winter), expect maximum temperatures of around 16°C (Sydney), 22°C (Brisbane), 26°C (Cairns), 15°C (Adelaide), 13°C (Melbourne), 30°C (Darwin), 20°C (Alice Springs) and 12°C (Hobart).